-Since each philosopher only eats once before exit, then starvation is not an issue here.
+Since each philosopher only eats once before his exit in part2, then starvation is not an issue here.

-But deadlocks will be.
-Deadlocks occurs when every philosopher sits down and
+But deadlocks will be an issue.
+Deadlocks occur when every philosopher sits down and

 picks up his left chopstick at the same time?
 In this case, all chopsticks are locked and none of the philosophers can successfully lock his right chopstick.
 As a result, we have a circular waiting (i.e., every philosopher waits for his right chopstick that is currently being locked by his right neighbor), and hence a deadlock occurs.

-In this part, you will solve the problem using only one mutex object.
+In this part, you can solve the problem using only one mutex object.
 If there is

 only one mutex in the system, then there is no deadlock problem any more.